HearthyCo/landing/README.md

 # Easy-Dev
 A simple scaffold to kickstart your web development projects.
-Powered by Compass, Coffeescript, Jade, and Browsersync.
+Powered by Compass, Coffeescript, Pug, and Browsersync.

 ---